Burndowntheworld/Hypixel-item-concept-generator/README.md

 ## Usage
 you will need to change the generate_command statment to what you want. this should appear at the bottom of [hypixel-item-gen.py](hypixel-item-gen.py)

+## Request more
+If you have any other features or ideas, you can post them in issues.
+I don't garuntee any updates.

+See [the license](LICENSE) for info regarding what you yourself can change.